gazette/core/docs/overview-build-and-test.rst

 .. code-block:: console

-   $ make as-ci target=ci-release-gazette-broker
+   $ make as-ci target=ci-release-gazette-broker-targets
-   $ make as-ci target=ci-release-gazette-examples
+   $ make as-ci target=ci-release-gazette-examples-targets

 Deploy Gazette's continuous soak test to a Kubernetes cluster (which can be Docker for Desktop or Minikube).
 Soak tests run with ``latest`` images.